Learn more about the services offered by SUS

-Some examples of services guaranteed by the SUS are hemodialysis, transplants, treatment for HIV/AIDS, leprosy and tuberculosis, dissemination and testing of sexually transmitted infections, distribution of condoms and contraceptives, and antidote for venomous animals.
+Some examples of services guaranteed by the SUS are hemodialysis, transplants, treatment for HIV/AIDS, leprosy and tuberculosis, dissemination and testing of sexually transmitted infections, distribution of condoms and contraceptives and antidotes for venomous animals.

 Another citizen’s right is transportation to carry out the necessary treatments, if it is not possible to travel by their own means.
 This transport is carried out in partnership with the State or Municipal Health Departments.